Kristian Levring

 Kristian Levring ([ˈkʰʁestjæn ˈlewʁeŋ, ˈkʰʁæs-]; born 9 May 1957) is a Danish film director.
-He was the fourth signatory of the Dogme95 movement.
+He was the fourth signatory of the Dogme 95 movement.
 His feature films as director include Et skud fra hjertet, The King is Alive, The Intended, Fear Me Not, and The Salvation.

 Early life

 Kristian Levring was born in 1957 in Copenhagen.
-He later became a graduate of the National Film School of Denmark.
+He graduated from the National Film School of Denmark in 1988.

 Career

 Kristian Levring began his career as a documentarian, editing a number of feature-length documentaries and Danish-language feature films during the first two decades of his time as a filmmaker.
-He also worked as a director for television commercials.
-His first feature film he directed was Et skud fra hjertet (Shot from the Heart), released in 1986.
+He has also worked as a director of television commercials: he has directed more than 300 commercials in his career, winning many awards for them in Denmark and abroad.
+In 1986, he released his feature debut Et skud fra hjertet (A Shot from the Heart).
+The director himself described his debut as a fiasco, the film was badly received by audiences and critics.
+Nevertheless, Levring described it as a necessary and important step in his career, an important milestone in his professional development.

 Kristian Levring was the fourth signatory of the Dogme95 movement, however moved away from this style towards the end of the aughts.
 He co-signed the original manifesto in 1995 alongside Lars von Trier, Thomas Vinterberg, and Søren Kragh-Jacobsen.
 In 2008, Levring and the other Dogme 95 founders were honoured with the Achievement in World Cinema award at the European Film Awards.

 The King is Alive

 Levring released the film The King is Alive in 2000.
+It was shot in Namibia on a budget of $2.5 mln.

-The Guardian describes the film as following, "bus passengers stranded in the Namibian desert, who decide to stage their own private performance of King Lear to pass the time until help arrives."
+The plot is based on the story of "bus passengers stranded in the Namibian desert, who decide to stage their own private performance of King Lear to pass the time until help arrives."
 The passengers are stranded in an abandoned mining town in the middle of the Sahara.
 The film utilized Lear as a foil for European society reaching a terminal crisis.
 The words of Lear are used to further show the disintegration of the group into chaos under the pressure of their stranding.
 While one of the members is sent on a five-day journey to get help, the social relationships that Levring explores among those that stay behind include gender, marital, and the racial elements of the relationship between the passengers and the bus driver.
-The film was named an Official Selection at the Cannes Film Festival upon its premiere.
+The film was nominated for Un Certain Regard at the Cannes Film Festival and won at the Film Camera Festival in Bitola.
+Jennifer Jason Leigh won the Best Actress Award at the Tokyo Intl.
+Film Festival.